Senior Gear Editor

 Cons: The most expensive jacket of the lot

-We’ll address the elephant in the room right off the bat: this jacket is expensive.
-There’s no ifs, ands, or buts about that.
-And while some of that cost may be due to the fact that Arc’teryx is a brand name that people pay a premium for, the reputation is more than just hype; their jackets are both well-designed and well-built.
-The Beta Down jacket gives an incredibly warm insulating layer to their ever-popular Beta shell, providing an amazing combo of waterproofing, breathability, and warmth.
+The Beta Down jacket adds an incredibly warm insulating layer to its ever-popular Beta shell, providing an amazing combo of waterproofing, breathability, and warmth.
 This is the type of jacket where you don’t want to let a blizzard get in the way of a good time outside.
-It’s a bit of a shorter cut than other jackets we tested, but that allows for optimum movement outside for anything from ice climbing to building the ultimate snow fort, and staying toasty the whole time.
+It’s a bit of a shorter cut than other jackets we tested, but that allows for optimum movement outside for anything from ice climbing to building the ultimate snow fort and staying toasty the whole time.
+Features like pit zips and internal drop-in pockets provide tons of activity-oriented utility, making this a great all-around choice that’s capable of hitting the ski slopes on frigid days, doing yardwork, or looking your best as you move throughout the city.
+For those looking for the ultimate combination of weatherproofing and toasty insulation with an activity-oriented fit and design, the Beta Down delivers.

 Check Price on Arc'teryx